Plopsa: History

-The latest location opened in Torzym, Poland in September 2018 when Majaland Kownaty opened its doors.
+The latest location opened in Torzym, Poland in September 2018 with Majaland Kownaty.
 Majaland Kownaty is an indoor theme park similar to Plopsaland Coevorden in The Netherlands.
+The title character is Maya the Bee.
 In contrary to the other 6 parks this park is partially owned by an investment company.
 The theme park is doing so well that Plopsa and Momentum Capital decided to build three other parks in Poland in Warsaw, Gdańsk and Katowice.

-At the end of 2019 Plopsa acquired the comic themed and struggling Comic Station, located in a terminal of Antwerp Central Station.
-The theme park closed for a partial refurbishment and opened in October 2021 as Plopsa Station Antwerp.
+At the end of 2019 Plopsa acquired the struggling theme park Comic Station, located in a terminal of Antwerp Central Station.
+The park closed for a partial refurbishment and opened in October 2021 as Plopsa Station Antwerp.

+During the summer of 2025 the group renamed all their outdoor parks to Plopsaland.
+Holiday Park and Plopsa Coo were renamed Plopsaland Deutschland and Plopsaland Ardennes respectively.

 Theme parks, Water parks and other assets

 List of all theme parks, water parks and other assets of Plopsa that are open or in active development.

 Investments

 A list of all investments of the Plopsa Group in their current and new parks.

 During a corruption investigation to a city official of The Hague in 2019 it was discovered that Plopsa was actively searching for a new site in The Netherlands to expand with a Plopsaqua and a possible second Plopsa Indoor.
 During an interview with RTL Nieuws Steve van den Kerkhof confirmed this and that Plopsa was in talks with the city of The Hague, but that they were also investigating other sites in The Netherlands.
 Since the interview no updates were given to the Dutch expansion.